Kong/docs.konghq.com/app/_src/gateway-operator/topologies/dbless.md

 ' | kubectl apply -f -
 ```

-You can now run `kubectl get gateway kong` to get the IP address for the running gateway.
+You can now run `kubectl get -n default gateway kong` to get the IP address for the running gateway.

 {:.note}
 > Note: if your cluster can not provision LoadBalancer type Services then the IP you receive may only be routable from within the cluster.